 If we suppose that the cost of capital is 4.50%, we can conclude that investment 2 is not acceptable (as it will lead to a loss), while Investment 3 is the most profitable, with the highest internal rate of return.

 So if you have to make a decision to invest in only one project, you should go with Project 3, and if you could invest in more than one projects, you can invest in Project 1 and 3.

-Definition: If you’re wondering what’s cost of capital, it’s the money you will have to pay to get access to the money.
-For example, if you take $100K on loan at 4.5% per year, your cost of capital is 4.5%.
+Definition: If you’re wondering what’s is a cost of capital – it’s the money you will have to pay to get access to the money.
+For example, if you take $100K on a loan at 4.5% per year, your cost of capital is 4.5%.
 Similarly, if you issue preferential shares promising a 5% return to get 100K, your cost of capital would be 5%.
 In real-life scenarios, a company usually raises money from various sources, and its cost of capital is a weighted average of all these capital sources.

 Calculating IRR for Irregular Cashflows